MakerSeldon/SimpleOpenVentilator/README.md

 #Disclaimer:
 Due to liability issues
 **This is for study and research, we are not producing a product.
 No warranty of usefulness at all**

+Extraction from License
+DISCLAIMER OF WARRANTY -- The Covered Source and any Products
+    are provided 'as is' and any express or implied warranties, including, but not limited to, implied warranties of merchantability, of satisfactory quality, non-infringement of
+    third party rights, and fitness for a particular purpose or use are disclaimed in respect of any Source or Product to the maximum extent permitted by law.
+The Licensor makes no representation that any Source or Product does not or will not infringe any patent, copyright, trade secret or other proprietary right.
+The entire risk as to the use, quality, and performance of any Source or Product shall be with You and not the Licensor.
+This disclaimer of warranty is an essential part of this Licence and a condition for the grant of any rights granted under this Licence.

+5.2 EXCLUSION AND LIMITATION OF LIABILITY -- The Licensor shall, to
+    the maximum extent permitted by law, have no liability for direct, indirect, special, incidental, consequential, exemplary,
+    punitive or other damages of any character including, without limitation, procurement of substitute goods or services, loss of use, data or profits, or business interruption, however caused and on any theory of contract, warranty, tort (including negligence), product liability or otherwise, arising in any way in relation to the Covered Source, modified Covered Source and/or the Making or Conveyance of a Product, even if advised of the possibility of such damages, and You shall hold the Licensor(s) free and harmless from any liability, costs, damages, fees and expenses, including claims by third parties, in relation to such use.

 # License
 Until we get further guidance the project is licensed as such: